wendywarren/ac-type/pages/assessment.md

 ### Numeric Values

 Note that letter grades take priority in grading, not percentages.
 For instance, if you earn an 85%, you havent lost 15%.
-That's the grade that equates to a grade of A.
+That's the grade that equates to an A.

 <table>
 	<thead>